 Swirled Nutella Blondies

 These Nutella Blondies are a harmonious marriage of thick, nut-scented blondies with a rich Nutella swirl.
-They are chewy in all the right places, with butterscotch and caramel overtones from brown butter in the batter.
+The recipe makes a quick and easy Nutella cookie bar that’s chewy in all the right places, with butterscotch and caramel overtones from brown butter.

 Ingredients

 The base for these Nutella cookies is my go-to chocolate chip cookie.
-It’s modified just a bit for this Nutella blondie recipe.
+It’s modified just a bit for this Nutella bar recipe.

 Using melted or brown butter can cause drop cookies to spread, which is why you often chill them before baking.
-But spread is not an issue when making bar cookies or brownies because you use a pan.
+But spread is not an issue when making these Nutella bar cookies or other blondies or brownies because the pan keeps them in control.
 And the nutty flavor of brown butter pairs really well with Nutella.

-Nutella is, of course, a delicious spread make of hazelnut and chocolate.
-I love using Nutella to swirl into baked goods like my Nutella banana bread, Nutella babka, Nutella waffles, or Nutella pop tarts.
-If you want to control the amount of sugar, you can make a homemade chocolate hazelnut spread to use in this recipe.
+Nutella is, of course, a delicious chocolate hazelnut spread.
+I love using Nutella to fill or swirl into baked goods like my Nutella thumbprint cookies with Nutella ganache, Nutella banana bread, Nutella babka, Nutella waffles, or Nutella pop tarts.
+You can use a homemade chocolate hazelnut spread in this recipe.

 Variations and substitutions